openblockchains/awesome-diem/README.md

 // Simple peer-peer payment example.

 // Use LibraAccount module published on the blockchain at account address
 // 0x0...0 (with 64 zeroes).
-0x0 is shorthand that the IR pads out to
+0x0 is shorthand that the intermediate representation (IR) pads out to
 // 256 bits (64 digits) by adding leading zeroes.
 import 0x0.LibraAccount;
 import 0x0.LibraCoin;
 main(payee: address, amount: u64) {
-  // The bytecode (and consequently, the IR) has typed locals.
+  // The bytecode (and consequently, the intermediate representation (IR)) has typed locals.
 The scope of
   // each local is the entire procedure.
 All local variable declarations must
   // be at the beginning of the procedure.
 Declaration and initialization of
   // variables are separate operations, but the bytecode verifier will prevent